 To find out more about SeaFit’s work on dental health, call Carol Elliott on 07486 319 621 or email: [email protected]

-We provide mental health and wellbeing support to fishers and their families to complement the online service available free through Togetherall.
-We currently offer mental health and wellbeing support in the following locations:
+As part of our ongoing efforts to support fishermen, we provide mental health and wellbeing support to fishers and their families through Togetherall to complement the service available through Fairwinds and Fishwell below.
+In addition to this Seafit offers fishermen additional mental health support through Shout.

 Norfolk and Suffolk